RASL: Chapter 3 – Maya

-RASL re-enters the world where "Dylan isn't Dylan" on the same abandoned mountain top from Chapter 2 after having counted to 10.
-With his jeep gone he walks into town.
+RASL re-enters the world where "Dylan isn't Dylan" and, with his jeep gone, he walks into town.
 At a bus stop he sees the Man in the Maze symbol used as an ad for a Maze of Life exhibit for a museum.
-As he contemplates finding a Jeep, he meets a shady character who introduces himself as "The President of the Street".
-RASL pays him 40 dollars for his help in finding a vehicle.
+He meets a shady character who introduces himself as "The President of the Street" and pays him 40 dollars for his help in finding a vehicle.
 Soon after, RASL begins his drive to the museum (during this we learn that he counts while drifting so he can focus and not black out).
 Blacking out is how he came to the current dimension the first time.
 Assuming Annie's killer is following him, he wonders how he got the technology but admits it wouldn't be hard to master, but he mentions that two people saw his (RASL's) complete designs, and that one of them is dead.

 The story flashes back to when he worked for The Compound (a military base).
 He works with a man named Miles and his wife Maya.
 RASL's name is revealed to be Robert, and that he and his partners are working on a "St. George Array" (based on ideas by Nikola Tesla).
 According to Miles it's an anti weapon which serves as a barrier against missiles.
 RASL feels reluctant going through with the plans, but Miles points out that in the past he supported Robert's teleportation suits (t-suits).
 At this time, however, they do not function properly.
 The phone rings and Miles answers the call and tells them the project has now been green-lit and the budget doubled.
 While he gets a bottle of champagne Maya kisses RASL saying "Even if you could leave him, I know you can't leave me" (indicating an affair between them).
 Maya tells Miles Robert won't back out, leaving Robert himself unsure of the future.